vmware-tanzu/tanzu-dev-portal/content/guides/harbor-gs.md

 This will come up again later when you move to production certificates.
 Comments are provided in the file for further detail.

-Finally, this values file will disable the Harbor Notary service.
+Finally, this values file will deactivate the Harbor Notary service.
 At the time of this writing there is a bug in the Bitnami Helm chart (already reported) that doesn't allow a TLS certificate to be applied for both `notary.$DOMAIN` and `registry.$DOMAIN`.
 I will try to update this post once that bug is fixed.